General education is crucial

 Extensive specialisation of university degrees during the past decades has come at the expense of a broad general education.
 This is particularly evident in a more limited awareness of context and paradigms (fundamental assumptions).
 There is hence much to be gained from more knowledge of fundamentals, insight into facts, and the skill to develop an educated opinion about them – in short, general education.

 Improved independent judgment

-For you to understand the world and take a successful position in it, according to AILAS two pillars in your development are important:
+For us to understand the world and take a successful position in it, according to AILAS two pillars in our development are important:

 - Transmission of knowledge